|

 and a broader definition of timecodes as required for high frame rate television.
 This method

-" in it is a drop-frame value; otherwise the value is
+assumes any value with a ";" in it is a drop-frame value; otherwise the value is

 assumed to be a non-drop timecode.